abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Get the filtering policy for notifications

 Notifications filtering policy for the user.
+Version history:  4.3.0 - added

 ### Example
 ```dart